bgandon/killbill-simple-tax-plugin/README.md

 -------------

-The configuration properties can be specified globally (via System Properties), or on a per tenant basis:
+The configuration properties can be specified globally (via System Properties), or on a per tenant basis.
+Here is a typical setup for French VAT rates on the `SpyCarAdvanced.xml` catalog, implementing the cutoff date of 2014-01-01.

 ```bash
 curl -v \